devtpc/Spark01-Basics/README.md

 ## Deploying the app in the Azure cloud

-Before starting, make sure, that config files were correctly set up in the first step.
+Before starting, make sure, that config files were correctly set up and broadcasted in the 'Setup your configuration'.
 There should be a terraform.auto.tvars file with your azure config settings, and a backend.conf file with the backend settings in the terraform folder.

 Log in to Azure CLI with `az login`

 > [!NOTE]
 > The following steps can be executed together by calling `make all` from the main folder.
 However, it is advisible to perform the steps individually.
-The makefile and some shell scripts behind are decumented with comments
+The makefile and some shell scripts behind are documented with comments.

 ### Create and push the Docker image

-Before creating the image make sure your docker daemon / docker desktop is running, and you are logged in your dockerhub account.
+Before creating the image make sure your docker daemon / docker desktop is running, and you are logged in your DockerHub account.

 Enter the main folder in bash.
-Copy the files to docker folder, build the image, and push to DockerHub by the command `make docker-upload` This command copies the python files to the docker/pyscript folder, builds the image, and pushes it to DockerHub
+Copy the files to docker folder, build the image, and push to DockerHub by the command `make docker-upload` This command copies the python files to the docker/pyscript folder, builds the image, and pushes it to DockerHub.

 Alternatively, after manually copying the files to docker/pyspripts folder (which you don't need if you use the `make` command) these command can be run:
 ```
 # substitute $DOCKER_IMAGE_NAME with the image name in username/imagename:tag format